preiter93/rustpde-mpi/README.md

 ## Important

-OpenBlas's multithreading conflicts with internal multithreading.
+Openblas multithreading conflicts with internal multithreading.
 Turn it off for better performance:

 ## Details